 AppsFlyer provides you with quick access to reports via API.
 The response from the API endpoint can be consumed by your servers.
 This means that you can schedule and automate the process of obtaining raw data reports.
 In addition, since the server consumes the response, it can then proceed to manipulate the data and insert it into your own databases for further analysis.

-For more information on how to obtain the report through Pull API, refer to our Pull API guide.
+For information on how to get the report using Pull APIs.

 An empty report indicates that there are no installs under the specified media source and date range values.